-Thread the halyard through the hole in the top of the mast.
+Thread the free end of the halyard through the hole in the top of the mast.

-- Lay the booms and sail on the deck.
+Lay the booms and sail on the deck.
 The booms should lay on the port side (left side when facing the bow) of the mast step (the hole in the bow of the boat).
-Align the gooseneck, attached to the lower boom, over the mast step. - Hold the free ends of the halyard, lift up the mast, and slide the base down through the gooseneck ring and into the mast step.
+Align the gooseneck, attached to the lower boom, over the mast step.

+Hold the free end of the halyard, lift up the mast, and slide the base down through the gooseneck ring and into the mast step.
 Do not drop the mast into the tube to avoid damaging the mast step.

-Step 6: Attach the Halyard
+Step 6: Rig the Mainsheet